Pull to refresh

 Pushed both sides to settle as commuter pressure mounted

 At noon on Tuesday, electric trains began rolling out of Jamaica again.
-North America's busiest commuter railroad had been dark since Friday night, when contract talks between the Metropolitan Transportation Authority (MTA) and the rail unions collapsed.
-About 250,000 weekday riders had spent three workdays without trains.
+North America's busiest commuter railroad had been dark since Friday night, when contract talks between the Metropolitan Transportation Authority (MTA) and the rail unions collapsed, leaving about 250,000 weekday riders without trains for three workdays.

 Updated May 19